-The most time consuming thing for this recipe is peel all the apples.
-But I pulled out my trusty apple peeler/corer (best $13 I ever spent) and it made quick work of the task.
-Since it also slices, I had 6 pounds of apples peeled, cored, and chopped in about 10 minutes.
+The most time consuming thing for this recipe is peeling all the apples. ย But I pulled out my trusty apple peeler/corer (best $13 I ever spent) and it made quick work of the task. ย Since it also slices, I had 6 pounds of apples peeled, cored, and chopped in about 10 minutes.

-This stuff is seriously amazing on hot biscuits, toast, over pound cake, just a spoon – you name it.
-And it makes about 6 cups so you’ll have plenty to share with family and friends.
-You can also water bath can this to save it even longer.
-Y’all enjoy!
+This stuff is seriously amazing on hot biscuits, toast, over pound cake, just a spoon – you name it. ย And it makes about 6 cups so you’ll have plenty to share with family and friends. ย You can also can this using the water bath method to save it even longer. ย Y’all enjoy!

 Slow Cooker Apple Butter